For what saith the Scripture that Abraham believed God

 Both St. Paul and St. James use the same Greek verb (dikaiow) for meaning ‘justified’ or ‘made righteous’ in the context of justification.
 While both apostles are concerned with freedom from guilt and being made holy in order to be saved, James is more inclined to stress what a person must do to be saved.
-He has in mind what a justified person is by the infusion of divine grace into his soul by how they conduct their lives in faith: sanctified.
+He has in mind what a justified person is by the infusion of divine grace into his soul through how they conduct their life in faith.
 Paul, on the other hand, emphasizes what a person can never hope to do to be saved by any natural merit of theirs outside the system of grace or by merely observing the external ceremonies of the Mosaic Law.
-He looks at what a person can never hope to be without the infusion of sanctifying grace informing his deeds in accordance with the Moral Law: justified.
+He looks at what a person can never hope to be without the infusion of sanctifying grace informing his deeds through faith.

 Wherefore Jesus also, that he might sanctify the people with his

 How much more then, since we are now justified by his blood,

 we will be saved through him from the wrath.